 Country Pawn Shop Who Buys Used Tractors

 Pawn shops out in the country will deal in used farming equipment.
-This includes tractors, mowers, and other small engine vocational vehicles.
+This includes tractors, mowers, and other small-engine vocational vehicles.
 A pawn shop will only purchase a tractor if it works.
-You won’t get a lot of hassle, but you also won’t get much of a payout.
+You won’t get a lot of hassle, but you won’t get much of a payout.

-For these places they have to deal exclusively in functioning equipment because they are not a repair shop.
+These places, have to deal exclusively with functioning equipment because they are not repair shops.
 They are buying it to resell it as is.
 The only time you should deal with a pawn shop is if you need quick money.

 The best way to make money on a used tractor is to try and sell it yourself first.
 This way there is no middle man eating into your profits.
 Ebay and Craigslist are the most popular options for selling stuff independently.
 You could try Facebook Market place or the NextDoor App as well.